Addressing the Challenge of Managing and Tracking CPE Compliance for CPAs

 - Each state/jurisdiction has unique requirements for individuals that vary based on the type of work they conduct.

-- Each state/jurisdiction imposes a maximum limit on the FOS or types of learning that can count for CPE, so a CPA’s learning history record may have additional credits that cannot be applied towards compliance requirements.
+- There are credit minimums and maximums for the different types of learning that can count for CPE, so there may be additional completions on a CPA’s transcript that cannot be applied towards compliance requirements.

-- Record attendance and capture missed time for each participant
+- Record attendance and capture missed time for each participant.